GuidesRecipesAPI ReferenceChangelog

 }

 The network_fee shown above is also in the base units of the currency.
-The above amount represents 0.0029 ETH, or approximately $5 USD at the time this article was written.
-Network fees on the Cybrid Platform are tracked as a liability to the partner, and subtracted from any partner trade revenue.
+The above amount represents 0.0029 ETH.
+Network fees are tracked as a partner liability in the bank's gas account.
+To clear the liability, transfer from your fee account to the gas account before withdrawing fees — see Platform accounts for the full flow.

-Execute the transfer using POST /api/transfers with the quote GUID from the previous call.
+Execute the transfer using POST /api/transfers with the quote GUID from Step 1.
 Set transfer_type to "crypto" and provide the destination wallet in external_wallet_guid.

 {